trojjer/zoo/README.md

 # Zoo
 A basic CRUD demo featuring an API for animals at a zoo.
+SQLite DB, Django 2.1.3.

 ## About this code
 I've tested the endpoints with Django test cases as best as I can think to do.